openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   - as well as multiple credentials of the same type bound to different proofs

 The Wallet can also request presentation of credentials as means to authenticate the User during the Issuance Flow as illustrated in (#use-case-2).

+Note that the issuance can have multiple characteristics, which can be combined depending on the use-cases:

+* Authorization Code Flow or Pre-Authorized Code Flow: whether the Issuer obtains user information to turn into a verifiable credential using user authentication and consent at the Issuer's Authorization Endpoint (Authorization Code Flow), or using out of bound mechanisms outside of the issuance flow (pre-authorized code flow)
+* Wallet initiated or Issuer initiated: whether the issuance request from the Wallet is sent to the Issuer without any gesture from the Issuer (Wallet Initiated), or following the communication from the Issuer (Issuer Initiated).
+* Same-device or Cross-device: whether the Wallet to which credential is issued and the Issuer's user experience (website or an app) reside on the same device, or different device.
+* Just-in-time or Deferred: whether the Issuer can issue the credential directly in response to the Credential Request (just-in-time), or requires time and needs the Wallet to come back to retrieve credential (deferred).

 ## Authorized Code Flow Overview